 DEFENDER: What is the US foreign policy stance on Haiti still paying reparations to France for having the audacity to want to be free?

-TRUDEAU: The New York Times piece on that—staggering piece.
-If you wanna see journalism on the frontline of democracy doing the work; staggering peace.
-The United States position, as in terms of Haiti is based on what’s best for the Haitian people full on.
+TRUDEAU: The New York Times piece on that — staggering piece.
+If you wanna see journalism on the frontline of democracy doing the work; staggering piece.
+The United States position, as in terms of Haiti is based on what’s best for the Haitian people full-on.
 Not only because of Haitian Americans and our deep ties to Haiti, but because of the moral righteousness of that.
 Let the people of Haiti decide.
 It’s complex.
 It’s messy there right now.
 You see what happened with the assassination.
 You see what’s happening with the street violence.
 You see what’s happening with the power and the sanitation and the food insecurity there.
 Right now, the people of Haiti need immediate help.
 And we’re continuing to provide that with direct aid provision.

-But they also need long-term help because of this; because they’re paying that fee [reparations to France].
+But they also need long-term help because of this; because they’re paying that fee (reparations to France).
 So, the idea is, “How do you partner with Haiti?”
-One thing Secretary [Antony] Blinken is been really clear about, and I think you may have heard this and I hope you asked me about it is his recent visit, swing through the DRC and Rwanda and South Africa.
+One thing Secretary (Antony) Blinken has been really clear about, and I think you may have heard this and I hope you asked me about it, is his recent visit, swing through the DRC and Rwanda and South Africa.
 And we’ve got the African Leaders Summit coming up this December.
 But what he said overtly and clearly, which absolutely applies to Haiti is it’s a partnership.
 As many of my friends and family members overseas will remind me, you know, America can be a little “lecturey” sometimes.
 We’ve gotta approach people as partners.
 And that goes for the people of Haiti, as well.